Fractalemma/terraform-2tier-app/README.md

 - 3 Security Groups are needed:
   - For the ALB
   - For the Web Tier (the ASG)
-  - For the App Tier (attached to the RDS deployment)
+  - For the Data Tier (attached to the RDS deployment)

 ## Naming conventions